 The Higher Regions

 This second region is called the causal plane, for it is from here that the phenomenal world is ultimately generated.
 At one spot, for example, is a four-petaled lotus from which emerge utterances that eventually issue as the four Vedic scriptures of Hinduism.
 The world was created in this region as a subtle, invisible form, and here karmic burdens are dispatched and reclaimed.
 Thus cause and effect, both material and moral, begin and end here.
-Brahm, the creator, sustainer and dissolver of the universe, is considered the Lord of this region, but he too is an agent of Kal, so this world, like the astral, holds its perils for the wary Radhasoami soul.
+Brahm, the creator, sustainer and dissolver of this universe, is considered the Lord of this region.

 The soul, forewarned, enters the causal plane with care, listening again for the guardian sound, which in this region reverberates like the sound of large drums or rolling thunder, and which may also sound like the rumbling chant of the Hindus' om, om, or the Muslims' HU, HU.
 The light that the soul looks for to guide it takes on a brilliant reddish color in this realm, like that of the sun in a summer sunrise.
 The soul fixes on these aural and visual guides, and passes by locations where the things of our physical world were created.
 Within the landscape are also vistas that are well known from Hindu mythology-Mount Kailasa, for example, where Lord Shiva is thought to dwell, or the forests and gardens said to have been inhabited by Krishna.
 The light that the soul has followed, already brighter than many suns, becomes ever brighter as the wayfarer proceeds upward, bursting through the pyramidically shaped causal realm.